Courseiva

 Create a rule with path pattern /api/* and forward to target group A with priority 10, and a default rule with path pattern /* and forward to target group B with priority 20.

-Option C is correct because the ALB listener rules are evaluated in order; the first rule with a path pattern /api/* will match, and then a default rule (catch-all) is needed for all other paths.
+The ALB listener rules are evaluated in order; the first rule with a path pattern /api/* will match, and then a default rule (catch-all) is needed for all other paths.
 Option A is incorrect because order is not automatically prioritized by pattern.
 Option B is incorrect because a single rule cannot have two conditions with different paths to different target groups.
-Option D is incorrect because wildcards are not allowed in condition keys.
+Option D is incorrect because while both rules with path patterns are valid, the priority must be explicitly set; the ALB does not automatically prioritize based on pattern length.

 Answer analysis